What is Measure 91?

 Can I get a medical marijuana card in Oregon if I’m not a resident?

 Yes, you can.
 Simply visit a state medical marijuana clinic, see a certified doctor and fill out an application to the state.
-Once you receive your medical marijuana card, you will be able to purchase product at dispensaries throughout Oregon – as well as in Rhode Island, Michigan, Nevada and Maine who all uphold medical card reciprocity.
+Once you receive your medical marijuana card, you will be able to purchase product at dispensaries throughout Oregon – as well as select other states that offer reciprocity..

 However, it should be noted.
 Oregon does not extend reciprocity to medical patients from out of state.